code-423n4/2022-01-notional/README.md

 ## Treasury Action

-Notional V2 uses a number of contracts deployed behind an upgradeable [Router]() to handle all potential actions.
-The [Treasury Action]() contract will be deployed behind the Router and manage both reserves and accumulated COMP incentives.
-All calls to the Treasury Action contract will be authenticated to the contract owner or to the [Treasury Manager]() contract.
+Notional V2 uses a number of contracts deployed behind an upgradeable [Router](https://github.com/notional-finance/contracts-v2/blob/master/contracts/external/Router.sol) to handle all potential actions.
+The `TreasuryAction.sol` contract will be deployed behind the Router and manage both reserves and accumulated COMP incentives.
+All calls to the Treasury Action contract will be authenticated to the contract owner or by the `TreasuryManager.sol` contract.

 Notional will accumulate reserves in each currency every time lending and borrowing occurs.
 These reserves can be used as a cushion against a collateral shortfall event.
 If there is insufficient cash for a lender to withdraw, they will withdraw into the reserve buffer.
 Due to the nature of how cash balances are pooled, it's not possible to know during a withdraw if it is truly from the "reserve".
 The purpose of `setReserveCashBalance` is so that governance can reset the balance of the cash reserve if it has been withdrawn from.